dedkryl/curl_3_07_2024/docs/SSL-PROBLEMS.md

 ## CA bundle missing intermediate certificates

-  When using said CA bundle to verify a server cert, you may experience problems if your CA store does not contain the certificates for the intermediates if the server does not provide them.
+  When using said CA bundle to verify a server cert, you will experience problems if your CA store does not contain the certificates for the intermediates if the server does not provide them.

-  The TLS protocol mandates that the intermediate certificates are sent in the handshake, but as browsers have ways to survive or work around such omissions, missing intermediates in TLS handshakes still happen that browser users do not notice.
+  The TLS protocol mandates that the intermediate certificates are sent in the handshake, but as browsers have ways to survive or work around such omissions, missing intermediates in TLS handshakes still happen that browser-users will not notice.

   Browsers work around this problem in two ways: they cache intermediate certificates from previous transfers and some implement the TLS "AIA"